University of Delaware

 Edge Summer Program

-Applications for the 2026 Edge summer college program will open Nov.
-14 for high school students entering their junior or senior year.
+Applications for the 2026 Edge summer college program are now open for high-achieving students entering their junior or senior year of high school.

-Learn more about Edge and how to apply.
+Learn more about Edge and encourage students to apply by our May 1 priority deadline.

 UD hosts a number of pre-college programs that target almost every interest area.
 Visit our website to learn about additional programs.